leszakal/line-drawing/README.md

 # CSCI 411 | Line Drawing Algorithms

+This repository holds the code for a CSCI 411 algorithms project.
+This project examines and implements two line drawing algorithms: Bresenham's and Xiaolin Wu's.

 ## Setup

 This project uses CMake to handle building.
 It should automatically install SDL3 before compiling.
 The code assumes builds are located in `out/build/`.
 The program has been tested on Windows and Debian.
+___
 ### Windows Build Instructions
 1. Install [Visual Studio](https://visualstudio.microsoft.com/)
 2. Clone the repository to the desired location: